 The best part about container gardens is you can plant anything.
-It doesn’t even have to be plants, it can be something silly or you can even create your own little fairy garden in them.
+It can be plants for stress relief or you can even create your own little fairy garden in them.

 Perfect for beginners, planters are low-maintenance and even creating one is fun!
 Discover ways to make unique planters with our curated garden planter ideas.

-Spoiler alert: you can even make one using inexpensive and recycled pots and materials!
+Spoiler alert: you can even make one using upcycled furniture pieces!

 1. The ladder method